Degree requirements and major information

-- Applicants from a school or college other than Engineering must have an overall and technical GPA of 3.0 or higher and must apply by no later than the end of their fourth semester.
-(Note: The minimum GPA for consideration is 3.0.
-Applications are reviewed for acceptance by the department to which a student applies and some have a higher GPA requirement.)
+- Applicants from a school or college other than Engineering must have an overall and technical GPA of 3.0 or higher and must apply by no later than their fourth semester of college enrollment (sophomore year).
+Requirements and criteria are identical to those of a change of college applicant.
+Transfer students are not eligible to apply for simultaneous degree with COE.

 Applications for simultaneous degree from students in the College of Engineering (requesting to add a non-Engineering major) must be submitted a minimum of two semesters prior to the anticipated date of graduation.
 Deans of both colleges/schools to which you are applying must approve the application.
 Review the instructions on the application for information on obtaining the necessary approvals and signatures and consult with your ESS Adviser if you have question.
 For a list of the other colleges and their office locations, please refer to the campus academics website.

 Minor programs are areas of concentration requiring fewer courses than an undergraduate major.
 These programs are optional, but can provide depth and breadth to a UC Berkeley education.
 The College of Engineering does not offer additional time to complete a minor, but it is usually possible to finish within the allotted time with careful course planning.
 Students are encouraged to meet with their ESS Adviser to discuss the feasibility of completing a minor program.